What are Malware Variants and Why Are They So Dangerous?

 You Have to Stay on Top of This

 Here’s the bottom line: Malware doesn’t die when security provides patches to stop it.
 Variants continue to live on for years into the future, and some of those variants will be even more dangerous than the original attack.
 However, there is good news.
 Today’s security efforts are more advanced than ever, and even small companies can receive reports about the latest attacks, with options like Microsoft’s Threat Intelligence for O365.
-It’s time to take use these new tools!
+It’s time to make use of these new tools!
 Don’t delay.